I had a dream one night. This was what came to me:

 I truly believe that God placed people in our lives for very specific reasons.
 He knew who to use.
 He knew who could care for him the best.
 He knew what He was doing all along.
 These nurses fought for him.
 They prayed for him.
 They held him and took care of him like he was their own son.
 He knew they could do it.

-Shortly after one of Matthews many surgeries, I was at the altar and I felt like I was in this dark place.
+Shortly after one of Matthews many surgeries, I was at church at the altar and I felt like I was in this dark place.
 I didn’t have the strength to stand anymore.
 SO I was on the floor.
 I had my head down.
 I was tired.
-I was done. my body was done. my mind was done.
-I was done. but my spirit wouldn’t let me give up.
+I was done.
+My body was done.
+My mind was done.
+I was done.
+But my spirit wouldn’t let me give up.
 Through the darkness, I can see there was light there.
 I could see there was something there.
 I just had to keep going to get there.

 The Lord knows.
 He knows my heart.
 He knows my mind.
 He knows my thoughts.
 He knows my future.
 I cant help but to trust in Him.
 I cant help but pray.
 I cant help but have hope!!
 THAT is how I got through this journey.